Gibson (guitar company): Juszkiewicz, Berryman, and Zebrowski

 Gibson issued a press release about the move, with former CEO Henry Juszkiewicz stating:

 "We are extremely excited about this next phase of growth that we believe will benefit both our employees, and the Memphis community.
 I remember when our property had abandoned buildings, and Beale Street was in decline.
 It is with great pride that I can see the development of this area with a basketball arena, hotels, and a resurgent pride in the musical heritage of the great city of Memphis.
 We continue to love the Memphis community and hope to be a key contributor to its future when we move nearby to a more appropriate location for our manufacturing based business, allowing the world the benefit of our great American craftsmen."

-In December 2017, the Gibson Guitar Factory building in downtown Memphis was sold to Somera Road, an investment company in New York.
+In December 2017, the Gibson Guitar Factory building in downtown Memphis was sold for $14.1 million to Somera Road, an investment company in New York.
 Two years later Gibson closed the Memphis factory and moved hollow-body production to Nashville.
 It also moved its Nashville headquarters to Cummins Station in 2019.

 In 2019, Gibson founded the Murphy Lab, a division within the Custom Shop that specializes in creating aged replicas of classic Gibson guitar models.
 Led by luthier and guitar restoration expert Tom Murphy, the Murphy Lab released its first collection of guitars in March 2021.

 In 2021, Gibson announced that Lzzy Hale was being named the first female Gibson brand ambassador.

 Bankruptcy

 On May 1, 2018, the company filed for Chapter 11 bankruptcy protection.
 As part of its debt restructuring, the company closed and liquidated the unprofitable Gibson Innovations division, which was focused on selling audio equipment outside of the U.S., allowing Gibson to focus on its most profitable ventures, such as musical instruments.
 The production of Gibson and Epiphone branded guitars was not interrupted by the bankruptcy.
 Additionally, $135 million was provided by existing creditors to provide liquidity to maintain existing operations.

-Later that year Juszkiewicz stepped down as CEO and assumed the role of consultant, and a new management team was put in place.
-The company exited Chapter 11 bankruptcy in November 2018.
+Following the restructuring, Henry Juszkiewicz stepped down as Chief Executive Officer and became a consultant to the company.
+On October 23, 2018, Gibson appointed James "JC" Curleigh as its new President and Chief Executive Officer as part of a new management team overseeing the company's post-bankruptcy operations.
+Gibson successfully emerged from Chapter 11 bankruptcy in November 2018.

-Record label
+Kohlberg Kravis Roberts

 In July 2021, Gibson announced the launch of Gibson Records, a record label focused on releasing "guitar-centric music, across genres", with its first album being the fourth studio album from Slash feat.
 Myles Kennedy & The Conspirators, 4.